dpfens/dpfens.github.io/experiment/_posts/2025-10-12-fair-division-goods-part-2.md

 Are these scenarios equally fair?

 Many people would argue no, despite the identical outcomes.
 Scenario B feels more legitimate because agents participated in the process.
-The protocol itself creates fairness, not just it's result.
 This is the domain of **procedural fairness**: the idea that how we reach an allocation matters as much as what allocation we reach.

 Cake-cutting protocols embody deep philosophical commitments that often go unexamined.
 In this section, we'll make those commitments explicit and explore how different ethical frameworks lead to different protocol designs.